 He has spent several periods of time as a visiting professor at the Nanoscience Laboratory (University of Newcastle), at the Chemistry Department of the National University of Singapore and at the Singapore Graphene Center.

 Since 2013 member of the editorial panel of Scientific Reports (Nature Publishing Group), and from 2017 of the journals: General Chemistry Journal and Nanomaterials Journal.

 He is founder and scientific advisor of Nanoinnova Technologies (spin-off of the UAM).

 The group has varied interests in the chemistry of low dimensional materials.
-The current research activity is focusing on the preparation and characterization of new nanomaterials with multifunctional properties:
+The research activity deals with the preparation and characterization of nanomaterials with multifunctional properties:

 Two-dimensional materials with a rational chemical design using Covalent Organic Frameworks and Metal-Organic Frameworks: It aims to provide a range of two-dimensional graphene alternative polymers and the like [Adv.
 Matter.
 25, 2141–2146 (2013); Chem Sci.
 6, 2553–2558 (2015); Chem Commun 52, 4113-4127 (2016)].